National Guard (United States): 2020s

 In 2025, 2,000 soldiers of the California National Guard were federalized by President Donald Trump by a presidential memorandum to respond to incidents of violence and civil disorder against Immigration and Customs Enforcement (ICE) and other United States Government personnel who were performing Federal functions in Los Angeles for 60 days.
-On August 11th, Trump announced the deployment of National Guards to Washington D.C.
+On August 11, Trump announced the deployment of National Guards to Washington D.C.
 An additional deployment of National Guard troops to Memphis, Tennessee was announced on September 15.

 Proposals for a Domestic Civil Disturbance Quick Reaction Force consisting of two units of 300 soldiers of the National Guard were reported by The Washington Post in August 2025.
-The force would be used to supress civil unrest at short notice.
+The force would be used to suppress civil unrest at short notice.

 Relevant laws

 Constitutional Basis

-Although the U.S. Constitution does not explicitly mention the "National Guard", it uses the term "Militia" to describe a state-based military force.
+Although the U.S. Constitution does not explicitly mention the "National Guard", it uses the term "Militia" to describe a state-based military force:

 Clause 15.
 The Congress shall have Power * * * To provide for calling forth the Militia to execute the Laws of the Union, suppress Insurrections and repel Invasions.

 Clause 16.
 The Congress shall have Power * * * To provide for organizing, arming, and disciplining, the Militia, and for governing such Part of them as may be employed in the Service of the United States, reserving to the States respectively, the Appointment of the Officers, and the Authority of training the Militia according to the discipline prescribed by Congress.

 These clauses serve as the constitutional basis for the modern National Guard.
 The Constitution outlines the federal and state governments' authority over militias in several clauses, including granting Congress the power to call forth, organize, arm, and discipline the Militia.
-It also designates the President as the Commander in Chief of the state Militias, when they are called into service for the United States.
+It also designates the president as the commander in chief of the state Militias, when they are called into service for the United States.

 The National Guard was formally established by Congress through later legislation, as described in the following section.